 How can I learn more about wood crossties?

 The best resource for learning about wood crossties is The TieGuide.
-This comprehensive document can be viewed online and is also is available for download and/or purchase.
-It contains information on tie specifications, wood preserving, species properties, and much more.
-A limited number of free copies are available each year for classroom instruction in secondary school and college and university programs.
+This comprehensive document can be viewed online and downloaded.
+It contains information on tie specifications, wood preservation, species properties, and much more.
 Contact the RTA staff at [email protected] for more information.
-The Tie Guide ya esta disponible en español.
+The Tie Guide ya esta disponible en español

 Specifications